lucafalasco/cyt/README.md

-# cryptiz
+# CYT

 #### ⚠️ could be currently broken due to an [issue](https://github.com/blockcypher/explorer/issues/248) with BlockCypher WS API

-cryptiz is a real time visualization of Bitcoin, Litecoin, Dash and Dogecoin transactions all over the world.
+CYT is a real time visualization of Bitcoin, Litecoin, Dash and Dogecoin transactions all over the world.

 Data is retrieved and sent to the application through the BlockCypher [WebSocket API](https://blockcypher.github.io/documentation/#websocket_webhook).